joshuanathanjavier/Glair/Readme.md

 3. **Adjust your audio settings** - spatial audio is crucial for immersion
 4. Navigate to Map1 from the main menu to begin the horror experience

-⚠️ **Content Warning**: This game contains horror elements including darkness, tension, and potentially frightening scenarios.
+⚠️ **Content Warning**: This game contains horror elements including darkness, tension, potentially frightening scenarios, and hostile AI enemies that actively hunt and attack the player.

 ## 🎲 Game Mechanics